Supporting Wellness for Those Living with Restless Leg Syndrome: The Gut Connection

 The Role of Iron: A Critical Piece of the Puzzle

 One of the most valuable tools for understanding RLS – though not always utilized – is testing iron status.
 Measuring ferritin, an iron-binding protein, provides insight into iron storage in the body.
-Research indicates that ferritin values below 50 ng/mL may correlate with more pronounced RLS symptoms.
+Go to 9646381Research indicates, opens in a new tab that ferritin values below 50 ng/mL may correlate with more pronounced RLS symptoms.

 Understanding the Environmental Triggers